 Zhao et al. (2010) reported that supplementation with OTMs had non-significant effects on dressing percentage and giblet weight in broilers, suggesting that mineral source may not dramatically affect these gross carcass parameters.
-Baloch et al. (2017) also observed no significant effects of OTMs on liver, gizzard, or giblet weight, reinforcing the findings of Zhao et al. (2010) and indicating that OTMs may not influence internal organ weights under standard rearing conditions.
+Further, Baloch et al. (2017) also observed no significant effects of OTMs on liver, gizzard, or giblet weight, reinforcing the findings of Zhao et al. (2010) and indicating that OTMs may not influence internal organ weights under standard rearing conditions.
 Khatun et al. (2019) reported similar observations where dressing percentage, liver, gizzard, and giblet weights were not significantly influenced by dietary supplementation with OTMs compared to inorganic trace minerals.
-Manangi et al. (2012) reported that male broilers supplemented with OTMs had significantly higher wing meat yield (p<0.01) compared to birds receiving inorganic trace minerals.
+Conversely, Manangi et al. (2012) reported that male broilers supplemented with OTMs had significantly higher wing meat yield (p<0.01) compared to broilers receiving inorganic trace minerals.
 This suggests that OTMs may selectively enhance the development of certain carcass components, potentially via improved protein metabolism and nutrient utilization.
-Tavares et al. (2014) found that dietary supplementation with OTMs improved feathering at 21 days of age (p<0.001) and reduced carcass skin tearing (p<0.05), although there was no significant effect on overall carcass yield.
-Improved feathering and skin integrity are indicators of better growth and carcass quality, even if total yield remains unchanged.
-Collectively, the evidence suggests that organic trace minerals have limited impact on gross carcass traits, such as dressing percentage and giblet weight, in broilers under standard feeding conditions.
-However, OTMs may positively influence specific components of carcass quality, such as wing meat yield, feathering, and skin integrity.
-These improvements may arise from enhanced bioavailability of trace minerals, better protein metabolism, and antioxidant protection of tissues.
-Differences among studies may be attributed to factors including type of mineral, bird sex, age at slaughter, and dietary levels.
-Overall, while OTMs may not drastically alter overall carcass weight, they may improve the quality and marketability of the meat through better feathering and reduced carcass defects.

-Supplementation with organic trace minerals in broilers shows minimal effects on dressing percentage and giblet weight, but may improve specific meat cuts, feathering, and skin quality.
-Therefore, OTMs contribute more to carcass quality enhancement rather than gross yield, providing a strategic advantage for improving marketable traits in commercial broiler production.

-Conclusion
+4. CONCLUSION AND RECOMMENDATION

-Supplementation of organic trace minerals (OTMs) in broiler diets has been shown to positively influence multiple aspects of production performance, including body weight gain, feed efficiency, and overall growth, while effects on feed intake and carcass traits are variable.
-OTMs, including chelated and proteinated forms of zinc, copper, manganese, selenium, and chromium, offer enhanced bioavailability compared to inorganic sources, reducing nutrient antagonism and improving metabolic utilization.
-Evidence from multiple studies indicates that OTMs can improve growth performance, antioxidant status, immune response, and nutrient utilization, even in cases where feed intake remains unchanged.
+Supplementation of organic trace minerals (OTMs) in broiler diets has been shows positively influences over multiple aspects of production performance, including body weight gain, feed efficiency ratio and feed conversion ratio The findings of this literature review suggests that OTMs can improve growth performance, antioxidant status, immune response, and nutrient utilization, even in cases where feed intake remains unchanged.
 While the effects on gross carcass parameters such as dressing percentage and giblet weight are often non-significant, improvements in meat quality, feathering, and specific meat cuts have been reported.
-Furthermore, partial or complete replacement of inorganic trace minerals with OTMs has been associated with improved feed conversion efficiency and performance index, enhancing the economic efficiency of broiler production.
-Overall, organic trace minerals represent a strategic nutritional intervention to optimize broiler production, especially under conditions of dietary stress, suboptimal mineral availability, or high-performance rearing systems.
-Future research should focus on optimizing combinations, inclusion levels, and interactions of OTMs to maximize their efficacy in enhancing both performance and meat quality, while maintaining cost-effectiveness in commercial poultry production.

-Reference:
+Generally,, organic trace minerals represent a strategic nutritional intervention to optimize broiler production performance.

+References: